gmac/schema-stitching-handbook/03-array-batched-type-merging/README.md

       - `Manufacturer.name` (Manufacturers schema)
       - `Manufacturer.products` (Products schema)

 That means the gateway performed four rounds of delegations to resolve each generation of data (`Services -> Products -> Manufacturers -> Products`).
-With the array-batching technique, the gateway only performs a single delegation per round.
+With the array-batching technique, the gateway only performs a single delegation per round, regardless of the number of records in the round.

 ## Error handling